North Shore Conference: 2017-present

 Membership would stay consistent for the next twenty years before further realignment occurred.
 In 2017, Germantown left to join the Greater Metro Conference and Milwaukee Lutheran became a member of the Woodland Conference.
 They were replaced by four schools who were displaced after the dissolution of the Wisconsin Little Ten Conference: Hartford Union, Slinger, West Bend East and West Bend West.
 The North Shore Conference will become a seven-member loop in 2025 with the loss of Port Washington, West Bend East and West Bend West to the Glacier Trails Conference.
+For the 2027-28 school year, the North Shore Conference will be losing Grafton to the Glacier Trails Conference and welcoming back two former members from the Greater Metro Conference (Germantown and Menomonee Falls) per the WIAA Board of Control's ruling in March 2026.

 Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 The North Shore Conference's original football group consisted of full conference members Cedarburg, Hartford Union Homestead, Nicolet, Slinger, West Bend East, West Bend West and Whitefish Bay.
-This alignment is set to stay in place until the 2026-2027 cycle, when West Bend East and West Bend West move to their primary conference affiliation in the Glacier Trails Conference, which is set to begin competition next year as an all-sport conference before its first football season in 2026.
-The two schools currently slated to replace them are Pewaukee of the Classic 8 Conference and Wisconsin Lutheran of the Woodland Conference.
+This alignment is set to stay in place until the 2026-2027 cycle, when the conference loses three football members.
+West Bend East and West Bend West will move to their primary conference affiliation in the Glacier Trails Conference, which is set to begin competition next year as an all-sport conference before its first football season in 2026.
+The two schools will be accompanied by full NSC members Nicolet to bring the alignment to eight schools.
+Three schools are currently slated to replace them: Waukesha West of the Classic 8 Conference, Menomonee Falls of the Greater Metro Conference and Wisconsin Lutheran of the Woodland Conference.